bentoml/BentoML/docs/source/index.rst

 Install BentoML
 ---------------

-BentoML is distributed as a Python package available on `PyPI <https://pypi.org/project/bentoml/>`_.
+The BentoML inference platform is powered by our widely adopted `open-source framework <https://github.com/bentoml/BentoML>`_, which is distributed as a Python package available on `PyPI <https://pypi.org/project/bentoml/>`_.
 You can install it on Linux/UNIX, Windows, and macOS.

 Install BentoML Python package with `pip <https://pip.pypa.io/en/stable/installation/>`_: